Home | Donate-Join | Take Action! |

 In 2006, a section was added to the Act to Save America's Forests that would transfer the Giant Sequoia National Monument to the National Park Service.

-In 2008, a section is being added to the legislation that calls for a comprehensive new study of the ecological regions of the United States by the National Park Service and recommendations for potential new national parks, based on the EPA Level III Ecoregion Map of the United States.
+In 2008, a section was added to the legislation that calls for a comprehensive new study of the ecological regions of the United States by the National Park Service and recommendations for potential new national parks, based on the EPA Level III Ecoregion Map of the United States.
 The resulting study will be reported to the U.S. Congress.

 Passing the Act to Save America's Forests will restore our national Forests into biologically diverse natural forests.
 The Forest Service will be transformed into the world's largest forest ecosystem protection and restoration organization.
 This will be a beacon to the world, setting an entirely new standard of what is possible in protecting and restoring ecosystems.

-The Act will be re-introduced in the U.S. Congress in the summer of 2008.
+The Act will be re-introduced in the U.S. Congress in the 111th Congress, 2009-2010.

 INFORMATION ABOUT THE ACT TO SAVE AMERICA'S FORESTS